 Do you think that CS could be a helpful practice / tool to be used in grades 5-9 in science subjects?

-EL01 mentions that there is great potential in CS for schools and sets as possible issue for further investigation Connection with CS with AI?
+EL01 mentions that there is great potential in CS for schools and sets as possible issues for further investigation the connection of CS with AI?

 EL05 In my opinion this subject could be better taught at ages over 10.